Lecture Notes on Free Probability: Distributions

-\begin{exercise} Suppose that $X$ is a random Hermitian matrix considered as an element of non-commutative probability space from Example 3 on page \pageref {example_random_matrices}.
-What is its spectral probability distribution of $ X$? \end{exercise}
+\begin{exe} Suppose that \(X\) is a random Hermitian matrix considered as an element of the non-commutative probability space from Example~\ref{example_random_matrices} on page~\pageref{example_random_matrices}.
+What is its spectral probability distribution? \end{exe}

-2. Consider the probability space of a group algebra,$\mathbb{C}G$ which we defined in Example 4 on page \pageref{example_group_algebra}.
-In particular, let $G$ be isomorphic to $\mathbb{Z}$ and let $\ g$ be the generator of $G.$ Then, $g^{\ast }=g^{-1}$ and therefore $g$ is unitary as an operator.
-It is easy to see that
+\begin{exa}[Haar unitary r.v.]
+Consider the probability space given by the group algebra \(\mathbb{C}G\) as defined in Example~\ref{example_group_algebra} on page~\pageref{example_group_algebra}.
+In particular, let \(G\) be isomorphic to \(\mathbb{Z}\) and let \(g\) be its generator.
+Then, \(g^\ast = g^{-1}\) and hence \(g\) is unitary.
+One easily verifies that